 A cooperative agreement is a Federal Assistance Award used when there will be substantial involvement with the awardee in order to meet the objectives of a program.
-Substantial involvement may include ongoing Agency participation in the project; very close collaboration with the awardee, and involvement in the review and approval of the successive stages of project activities.
+Substantial involvement may include ongoing Agency participation in the project, very close collaboration with the awardee, and involvement in the review and approval of the successive stages of project activities.

-How many types of programs does the Risk Management Education Division (RMED) have?

-RMED has two programs.
-RMED has the Targeted States Program and the Small Sessions program.
+How many types of program does the Risk Management Education Division (RMED) have?
+RMED has the Risk Management Education in Targeted States Program.